What is a Cheese Wedding Cake?

 Natural decorations complement the natural beauty of cheese perfectly.
 Rosemary and Lavender sprigs can be a really effective and simple design feature.
 Fresh fruits & berries can also add a touch of colour.
 If you'd like to match your wedding colours, you can tie ribbons around each tier, or ask your florist to create a small arrangement to sit on top of your cake.
 You can also go neutral with raffia ribbon and let the cheese do the talking, however take care to avoid a ribbon which may drop threads onto the cheese.
 Some couples like to add labels to each tier and add tealights to each tier or around the base.

 Will the cheese be ok if it’s left out on display all day?

 This really depends on the day.
 If it’s a hot Summer day, the cheese will get very warm and I’d recommend only bringing the cake out an hour before you wish to serve it.
 If it’s a cooler day and the cheese is out of direct sunlight, I’d say it would generally be fine to stay out on display.
 Hard cheeses will always stand up better to being out of refrigeration for longer periods of time, soft cheeses will inevitably go very soft and potentially runny if they get too warm.

-Still have questions?
-We offer free wedding cake consultancy in each of our cheese shops so pop into London, Bath or Stratford-upon-Avon.
-Or speak to Sophie or another member of our head office team by calling 01451 823460
+Still have questions or keen to create a bespoke cheese wedding cake?
+We offer free cheese wedding cake consultancy in each of our cheese shops so pop into London or Bath.
+Or speak to a member of our head office team by calling 01451 823460